aimms/language-reference/advanced-language-components/the-aimms-programming-interface/model-edit-functions.rst

 .. rubric:: The attributes of a node

-:numref:`table:api.model.edit.attributes` lists the functions available for handling the attributes of a node.
+:ref:`this table <table:api.model.edit.attributes>` lists the functions available for handling the attributes of a node.
 All attributes correspond to constants in the ``aimmsapi.h`` file.
 These constants start with ``AIMMSAPI_ME_ATTR_``.
 The function